griptape-ai/griptape/README.md

 Thought: I need to use the random_gen tool to answer this question.
 Action: {"tool": "random_gen", "input": null}
 Observation: 0.8444218515250481
-Thought: I have enough information to answer the original question
+Thought: I have enough information to answer the question
-Action: {"tool": "exit"}
-Observation: ready for final output
 Output: 0.8444218515250481

 Input: generate a random number and round it to 2 decimal places
 Thought: I need to use the random_gen tool to answer this question.
 Action: {"tool": "random_gen", "input": 2}
 Observation: 0.14
-Thought: I have enough information to answer the original question
+Thought: I have enough information to answer the question
-Action: {"tool": "exit"}
-Observation: ready for final output
 Output: 0.14
 ```